fossabot/estynva/README.md

 # 👋 howdy
-my name is cole and i code stuff just for fun, hoping to be a web developer in my future :)
+my name is cole and i code stuff for a hobby, hoping to be a web developer in my future :)

-## ❤️ about me
+## 📖 about me
 - i'm 13
 - my pronouns are he/him
 - i code js, lua, and html